Bintan Visa on Arrival: Rules, Requirements & Guide 2026

 Special Free Visa for Singapore PRs

-you’re eligible for a special free visa entry when visiting Bintan.
+Singapore Permanent Residents (PRs) with a Blue NRIC can enjoy a special free visa entry when visiting Bintan.

-• You must travel together with the PR
+• Must travel together with the PR.

-• You’ll receive a Visitor Stay Permit stamped at immigration
+• Visitor Stay Permit stamped at immigration.

-• Valid for up to 4 days
+• Valid for up to 4 days.

-This policy takes effect from 31 January 2025.
+• Policy effective from 31 January 2025.

 Source : Indonesia Immigration Official website about Singapore Permanent Residents passing through specific Immigration Checkpoints.

-7-Day Visa on Arrival for Riau Islands (Including Bintan)
+7-Day Paid Visa on Arrival (Riau Islands)

 7-Day Visa on Arrival for Riau Islands